gabyx/Githooks/README.md

 ### Updates

 You can update the Githooks any time by running one of the install commands above.
-It will simply overwrite the template run-wrappers with the new ones, and if you opt-in to install into existing or registered local repositories, those will get overwritten too.
+It will update itself and simply overwrite the template run-wrappers with the new ones, and if you opt-in to install into existing or registered local repositories, those will get overwritten too.

-You can also enable automatic update checks during the installation, that is executed once a day after a successful commit.
+You can also enable automatic update checks during the installation, that is executed **once a day after a successful commit**.
 It checks for a new version and asks whether you want to install it.
-It then downloads the binaries and dispatches to the new installer to install the new version.
+It then downloads the binaries (GPG signed + checksummed) and dispatches to the new installer to install the new version.

 Automatic updates can be enabled or disabled at any time by running the command below.